gbdev/pandocs/src/CGB_Registers.md

 Reading Bit 7 of FF55 can be used to confirm if the DMA transfer is active (1=Not Active, 0=Active).
-This works under any circumstances - after completion of General Purpose, or HBlank Transfer, and after manually terminating an HBlank Transfer.
+This works under any circumstances - after completion of General Purpose, or HBlank Transfer, and after manually terminating a HBlank Transfer.

 #### Transfer Timings